Successful Trials Lead to Completion of Testing Campaign and Commencement of Cleanup Operations with Immediate Return to Infamous Garbage Patch

 Toilet seats, toothbrushes, laundry baskets, shoes, crates, sleds, and, discarded fishing gear are just some of the items found in the System 002 haul, proving that this is not just a problem for the ocean, but also a problem from humanity.
 The Ocean Cleanup invites the world to join them in its mission and help collectively solve ocean plastic pollution.
 For more information on how to take part, go to www.theoceancleanup.com.

-A dedicated press kit for this release is available here.
+A dedicated media gallery for System 002 is available here.

 Photos, illustrations, videos on The Ocean Cleanup can be found in the general media gallery.